SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Additional Cumulative Impact Analysis

 \section{Additional Cumulative Impact Analysis}

-Table~\ref{tab:ucf} shows the cumulative impact of the three techniques on the UCF-101 dataset.
-Most importantly, FVD-FP16 consistently improves as additional techniques are incorporated, with a particularly notable gain from activation decomposition.
+Table~\ref{tab:ucf} presents the cumulative impact of the three proposed techniques on the UCF-101, VBench (\texttt{overall\_consistency.txt}, 93 prompts), and t2v\_sora (48 prompts) prompt sets.
+FVD-FP16 and flow score generally improve as additional components are incorporated, indicating closer alignment with the FP16 baseline, with activation decomposition contributing the most substantial gains.